mollieburka123/mollieburka123.github.io/README.md

 In this assignment, we were asked to scrape information from Biden's White House staff member and agency appointees website to keep track of changes made.

 [Click here](https://mollieburka123.github.io/BidenTransition/) for the finished product.

+### Transition Tracker

+This assignment asked us to use Flexdashboard to make a faster and more interactive way to see the data from Biden's transition website.